""

 Tests that examine the blood and bone marrow are used to diagnose AML.

-• the number of red blood cells, white blood cells, and platelets
+• the number of red blood cells and platelets

-• the amount of hemoglobin (the substance in the blood that carries oxygen) in the red blood cells
+• the amount of hemoglobin (the protein that carries oxygen) in the red blood cells

 Complete blood count (CBC); left panel shows blood being drawn from a vein on the inside of the elbow using a tube attached to a syringe; right panel shows a laboratory test tube with blood cells separated into layers: plasma, white blood cells, platelets, and red blood cells.

-• Flow cytometry is a laboratory test that measures the number of cells in a sample, the percentage of live cells in a sample, and certain characteristics of the cells, such as size, shape, and the presence of tumor (or other) markers on the cell surface.
+• Flow cytometry measures the number of cells in a sample, the percentage of live cells in a sample, and certain characteristics of the cells, such as size, shape, and the presence of tumor (or other) markers on the cell surface.
 The cells from a sample of a patient's blood, bone marrow, or other tissue are stained with a fluorescent dye, placed in a fluid, and then passed one at a time through a beam of light.
 The test results are based on how the cells that were stained with the fluorescent dye react to the beam of light.
 This test is used to help diagnose and manage certain types of cancers, such as leukemia and lymphoma.

 Bone marrow aspiration and biopsy; drawing shows a patient lying face down on a table and a bone marrow needle being inserted into the hip bone.
 An inset shows a close up of the needle being inserted through the skin and hip bone into the bone marrow.